-Credit risk-taking may also vary across banks.
-For example, small banks may have more appetite for risk and banks with higher own fund at stake may take lower risk.
-Some bank characteristics included as control variables for banks are SIZE (each bank total assets/ bank system total assets), OWN FUNDS/TOTAL ASSETS (the amount of bank equity over total assets), a measure of risk appetite measured by BANK NPLb-NPL (the difference between the bank and banking system non-performing loans) and INTER-BANK POSITION (which is bank net interbank lending).
+Credit risk-taking may also vary from bank to bank.
+For example, small banks may have more appetite for risk and banks with higher own fund at stake may take lower risks.
+Some bank characteristics included as control variables for banks are SIZE (each bank total assets/ bank system total assets), OWN FUNDS/TOTAL ASSETS (the amount of bank equity over total assets), a measure of risk appetite measured by BANK NPL_b-NPL (the difference between the bank and banking system non-performing loans) and INTERBANK POSITION (which is bank net interbank lending).

-Other valuable feature of our dataset is that it allows us to include borrower and loan characteristics that help to disentangle supply and demand effects as the composition of the pool of borrowers and loans may change over time.
+Another valuable feature of our dataset is that it allows us to include borrower and loan characteristics that help to disentangle supply and demand effects as the composition of the pool of borrowers and loans may change over time.
 The variable LN (1+NUMBER OF BANK RELATIONSHIPS) allows us to identify the number of bank connections of each borrower.
 The variable LN(2+AGE AS BORROWER) measures the age of the borrower in the financial system.
-As loan characteristics we include the amount of the loan, LN(SIZE OF THE LOAN) and maturity of the loans using dummies for 1 to 2 years, 2 to 3 years, and 4 to 5 years, benchmark being short-term loans from 0 months to 1 year.
+As loan characteristics, we include the loan amount, LN(SIZE OF THE LOAN) and maturity of the loans using dummies for 1 to 2 years, 2 to 3 years, and 4 to 5 years, benchmark being short-term loans from 0 months to 1 year.